qdrant/landing_page/qdrant-landing/content/documentation/guides/optimize.md

 );
 ```

-`mmmap_threshold` will ensure that vectors will be stored on disk, while `always_ram` will ensure that quantized vectors will be stored in RAM.
+`on_disk` will ensure that vectors will be stored on disk, while `always_ram` will ensure that quantized vectors will be stored in RAM.

 Optionally, you can disable rescoring with search `params`, which will reduce the number of disk reads even further, but potentially slightly decrease the precision.